Alex Bregman Player Props: Astros vs. Giants

-On Monday, Alex Bregman (.229 batting average in his past 10 games, with two doubles, a home run, eight walks and five RBI) and the Houston Astros play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
+On Tuesday, Alex Bregman (coming off going 1-for-5 with an RBI) and the Houston Astros play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
 First pitch is at 8:10 PM ET.

 Alex Bregman Game Info & Props vs. the Giants